twine-realtime/deploy/README.md

 9. Click 'Create Records'
 </details>

 Record creation will take a few minutes.
 The Twine architecture will then be complete and ready for the Twine server/client library implementation.
 Please note that Twine issues third-party cookies for sticky sessions and to store WebSocket session data for connection state recovery.
+Your Twine API key (required to publish to the Twine API) is available on your newly-created AWS Secrets Manager page.